-- redundant GPS: uses 2 or more redundant GNSS receivers, typically a standard GPS plus a GLONASS receiver; this is a good choice if you’ll be flying over populated areas or any space where losing GIS positioning could be catastrophic.
+- Redundant GPS: uses two or more redundant GNSS receivers, typically a standard GPS plus a GLONASS receiver; this is a good choice if you’ll be flying over populated areas or any space where losing GIS positioning could be catastrophic.

-Most people are fine using a single GPS system to operate a camera drone, but if the speed of satellite acquisition, safety or location precision are critical to your job, then you may want to upgrade to a more sophisticated solution.
+Most people are fine using a single GPS to operate a camera drone.
+But if the speed of satellite acquisition, safety, or location precision is critical to your job, then you may want to upgrade to a more sophisticated solution.

 Flight Planning & Control

 If you want to produce a professional quality film or video, then solid pre-flight planning is essential.
 This can be done with or without software.

 That said, integrated flight planning and control software is an essential part of flying a camera drone today.
 It frees the operator to focus only on capturing great camera shots.